GSP

 Don't read the rc file.

-Start in a special mode that continuously reads input and prints the name and numeric code of each pressed key.
+Start in a special mode that continuously reads input and prints the symbolic name of each pressed key.

 Display the help summary and exit.